 Cyclical cleaning of spaces that are not used too often makes little sense and only generates unnecessary costs.
 And what if it was possible to alert the appropriate services about the frequency of use of e.g. toilets?
 Sensors detecting attendance, based on the number of entrances, can send appropriate messages to the system and on this basis generate alerts to persons responsible for maintaining cleanliness or replenishing necessary cleaning supplies.

 Thanks to RFID readers, it is possible to provide unattended access to the parking lot not only for regular employees, but thanks to the application of an appropriate system it can also work for invited guests - when the vehicle appears near the entrance, the gate will be opened automatically based on information from antennas or cameras.
 Moreover, having information about the total number of parking spaces and monitoring the number of entries and exits, the information about the number of currently available spaces can be very easily accessible for users.
-Thanks to that, before entering, they will know whether they have a chance to find a place for themselves or whether the parking lot is fully occupied.
+Thanks to RFID technology for vehicle automation, before entering, they will know whether they have a chance to find a place for themselves or whether the parking lot is fully occupied.
 What is more, if we integrate the sensors (like underground induction loops or photocells) detecting the vehicles, it is possible to install the light signals informing drivers which spots are empty.

 How often does it happen that employees rent equipment, then hand it over to each other until the information where it is located and who is responsible for it is finally lost?
 Thanks to tagging the equipment with NFC stickers and implementing an appropriate resources management system, we can easily supervise the spending of resources, such as projectors, keys, access cards or various electronic equipment.
 It is enough that during resource dispensing the NFC tag located on the device will be scanned on the reader, on which also the employee of the receiving person will reflect his or her card, and the system will display a record of when, for whom and for how long the equipment was dispensed.

 Periodic equipment inventory is a standard process in every building.
-Sometimes it is an unimaginably large number of devices to check, so the manual process of unhooking from the list on a piece of paper can be quite uneffcient.
+Sometimes it is an unimaginably large number of devices to check, so the manual process of unhooking from the list on a piece of paper can be quite inefficient.
 Fortunately, there are systems which, thanks to the use of NFC tags and mobile application, allow to speed up and improve the process as much as possible.
 All you need to do is to tag every item with NFC and assign it to a given location in the building.
 Then, all you need to do is run an application on your smartphone and scan the tags.
 The system will tell you if a given element belongs to a given room and what elements are missing.

 Lost access cards can stop being a problem if we use NFC tags instead - they can be in the form of stickers or key chains - thanks to that, the building's employees can always have them at hand, e.g. placed on the back of their smartphones.
 Properly programmed tags can provide access to the main entrance, individual office spaces or conference rooms.

 Basically in every market segment, intelligent device technology aims to increase human productivity and comfort, reduce costs and effort through automation, fault identification, situation monitoring and performance evaluation.
 The above mentioned applications are just a few examples, from which you can choose the most suitable for your type of property.
 Investment in technology is an investment in development and continuous improvement.
 Tenants are more and more eager to focus on ultra-modern office spaces, which will satisfy not only basic needs of their employees, but will also meet the challenges of the modern world, offering their clients comfort and convenience at the highest level.
 Today, it is the rate of technological preparation of companies and building managers that determines the success of their business.
+Get a free demo to see Singu FM in action.